flowchart LR

 - Open the file, remove the conflict markers and solve the value of x by setting

-- Add, commit and push the changes
+x = 3 - Add, commit and push the changes

 - Refresh the GitHub page and look at the file

-To avoid conflicts, use git pull
+To avoid conflicts, use git pull and git push extensively

 Cloning an existing repository

-command allows to synchronize locally an existing remote repository.
+The git clone command allows to synchronize locally an existing remote repository.

 - On GitHub, create a new repository as done previously.